yashrajnayak/yashrajnayak/README.md

 ## Journey So Far

-I am a developer turned community professional.
-I love helping developers to come together to learn, grow, and collaborate 🚀
+As a developer turned community professional, I love helping developers to come together to learn and grow 🚀

-C# was my love.
+C# was my first love.
 My community journey began as a volunteer during my university days, I was a part of the Microsoft Student Partner program for 4 years and represented India at a worldwide summit at Microsoft HQ 🏅

 Over the years, I built and scaled community programs at Japan-based Progate, driving their user base to 200K in India.
 As part of OutSystems's Developer Relations team, I focused on expanding community programs to 60K developers in Asia Pacific 🌏

 At ANSR, I collaborated with a larger team to build community programs from scratch and scaled to 6000+ active developers in 8 months.
 Hosted 20 events with over 3000 attendees in 2023.
 These events included ReactJS Bangalore Meetups, React-n-Roll Bengaluru, Full Stack Developers Meetups, Women in Tech Mixer and more 💡

+Now as part of the GitHub Developer Relations team , looking forward to connecting with more developers and building something special at GitHub!

-When I am not working, I love following the world of aviation, can talk about airplanes and all things aviation for hours ✈️
+When I am not at work, I love following the world of aviation, can talk about airplanes and all things aviation for hours ✈️

 ## My Toolbox